Skip to content

 Sources dynamic search is particularly useful for finding specific dynamic Logs, when working with multiple agents and tags.

-The Actions view tab lists all Lightrun actions (Logs, Metrics, and Snapshots) currently in your system.
+The Actions tab lists all Lightrun actions (Logs, Metrics, and Snapshots) currently attached to your code.
 This includes active actions, disabled actions, expired actions, and actions with errors.

-Click the menu icon Action options menu icon to display the ACTION OPTIONS menu.
+Click the menu icon Action options menu icon to access the ACTION OPTIONS menu.

-• Select Go to to navigate the VSCode code editor to the action file and code line.
+• Click Go to to navigate the VSCode code editor to the action file and code line.

-• Select info to view more information about the action.
+• Click info to view more information about the action.

-The Actions dynamic search filter allows you to search for Lightrun actions using their name, agent name, filename, or code line.
-You can also sort the action tab with your action file name and creation time, or filter the action tab with the All, Active, Expired, and Error statuses.
+The Actions dynamic search filter allows you to search for Lightrun actions using their names, agent names, filename, or code line.
+You can also sort the action tab with the Filename and Creation time options, or filter with the All, Active, Expired, and Error statuses.

 As you start typing, the search filter will update the action list dynamically.